jasvithaBuggana/Real-Estate-Analysis-for-BAY-AREA-/README.md

 ## Acknowledgments

-This project was a collaborative effort, and contributors are acknowledged in the analysis report.
+This project was a collaborative effort, and contributors are acknowledged in the presentation slide.